WELCOME at the INPRO website!

-INPRO was an international project, co-funded by the European Union, in which higher education institutions and rehabilitation centers worked in partnership on aligning interprofessional collaboration.
+INPRO was an international project, co-funded by the European Union, in which higher education institutions and rehabilitation centers worked in partnership on aligning interprofessional (IP) collaboration.
 Or to state it more concrete: to further enable a smooth transfer from training in health and social professions to the actual work setting.
 We were keen to get Interprofessionalism in action!

 The pressure on the European health care system is increasing considerably: more elderly people and patients with chronic diseases in need of (rehabilitation) care, a diminishing work force and health care costs continuing to rise.
-Several measures to counteract this were proposed, such as reduction of the length of stay in hospitals or rehabilitation centers by improving interprofessional and person-centered collaboration between health and social care professionals.

-Even though there was a lot of attention for interprofessional education and collaborative practice (IPECP), the INPRO-consortium partners sensed a gap between competence levels of future professionals and the levels actually needed in rehabilitation practice.
-Therefore, the transfer from tertiary education to practice concerning IPECP in rehabilitation was the central theme of the project.
+the INPRO-consortium partners sensed a gap between competence levels of future professionals and the levels actually needed in rehabilitation practice.
+Therefore, the transfer from tertiary education to practice concerning interprofessional education and collaborative practice (IPECP) in rehabilitation was the central theme of the project.
+By doing so, we ultimately aimed to contribute to improving health and quality of life of patients.

-Regional bonds between higher education institutions (HEIs) and rehabilitation centers were strengthened in order to align IPECP.
+Regional bonds between higher education institutions (HEIs) and rehabilitation centres were strengthened in order to align IPECP.
 On the one hand we delivered a set of basic and advanced modules on functioning according to the WHO’s International Classification of Functioning, Disability and Health and a set of tools to assess the effect of interprofessional skills training.
 On the other hand we further developed promising approaches derived from HEIs and from a pilot student-run learning ward.
 These approaches are now described and tested in regional settings.
 After an evaluation these approaches were adapted for use in other regions.

 Students and lecturers met each other online (global classrooms) and professionals working in the field participated in visits to their colleagues working in rehabilitation centers.
 In this way, they facilitated to learn from each other and saw how the alignment from education to the field was being done in the other participating regions.